vfarcic/cncf-demo/manuscript/secrets/README.md

 Many of these problems can be solved with a vault.
 A vault is a piece of software that stores secrets safely and has an API to interact with it—and probably has other functionality too, depending on the implementation.
 Some examples of vaults are Hashicorp Vault, Google Secrets Manager, and Azure Key Vault.

-But then can Hero safely bring secrets from a vault into their Kubernetes production environment, and rotate those Kubernetes secrets when the old ones expire?
+However, there are still many considerations, for example, how can Hero safely bring secrets from a vault into their Kubernetes production environment, and rotate those secrets when the old ones expire?
 How should Hero safely reference secrets in their configuration files?
 How can Hero centralize the management of their secrets when those secrets come from many different vaults across the organization?

 Let’s explore some secrets management tools that help with these issues.